-The great funeral ceremonies of the King of Thailand Bhumibol Adulyadej, who died in October 2016, took place in Bangkok.
+The great funeral ceremonies of the King of Thailand Bhumibol Adulyadej, who died in 13th of October 2016, took place in Bangkok.

 Approximately a quarter of a million-people participated in the procession and the cremation ceremony, including King Rama X, the son of the deceased monarch, and the generals, who de facto hold the power in Thailand.